boredsquirrel/easy-bash-loops/README.md

 - Enter a question
 - state what happens if yes or no
 - save the file to your working directory (automatic renaming if there are duplicates)
-- save the file to a custom directory
+- save the file to a custom directory (no matter if ending with "/" or not)
 - copy the loop to your clipboard (Wayland only)

 ![Screenshot](https://github.com/trytomakeyouprivate/easy-bash-loops/blob/main/bash-loops.png)

+I fixed the code completely.
+It works very well now.

+Dependencies:
+- bash
+- cat
+- wl-clip (change it to xclip if you want)
+- read
+- printf (only for header)

 ## Install